Degree Programme in Energy and Environmental Engineering

 - Exponential, logarithmic and trigonometric equations

-- Basic use of MATLAB mathematics software to support tasks
+- MATLAB mathematics software to support tasks

 Further information